romi/romi-robots-docs/docs/Scanner/user_guide/configuration_files.md

 "--robust_alignment_max_error" = "10"
 ```

 !!! todo
     Add a `compute_sparse`?

 ### Undistorted task

-Defined in `romiscan.task.proc2d`, it is used to reate undistorted images from pre-computed intrinsic camera parameters.
+Defined in `plant3dvision.task.proc2d`, it is used to create undistorted images from pre-computed intrinsic camera parameters.

 ### Masks task

-Defined in `romiscan.task.proc2d`, it is used to create binary mask of the plant location within each image.
+Defined in `plant3dvision.task.proc2d`, it is used to create binary mask of the plant location within each image.

 List of luigi task parameters: